MarissaReitsma/r-sbx/README.md

 Run Claude Code in a sbx microVM with R (v 4.6.1).
 There are two options for packages, one accepts a package list as a .txt and the other accepts a project `renv.lock`

+*AI Disclosure: This workflow was developed iteratively with Claude Opus 5.*

 ## One-time setup

 ```bash